saksaikot/css-demystified/readme.md

 ## 0058.A look at the updated design

 Completed the exercise, cheated little bit.
 Join section is left unfinished, overall good

+## 0059.Easy wins

+Mobile first design- design for mobile first
+Then plan what style can be used multiple times and use them in utility class mean common designs container padding given from variable